 Sausages are called bangers in England, Scotland, and Ireland.
 Make your own bangers at home with this recipe that includes ground pork, ground veal, spices, and grated lemon zest.

-- 2 teaspoons fresh sage (minced or 1 teaspoon dried sage)
+2 teaspoon fresh sage, minced, or 1 teaspoon dried sage

 Gather the ingredients.

 Combine ground pork, ground veal, pork fat, and bread.

 Whisk together salt, pepper, cayenne pepper, nutmeg, mace, thyme, marjoram, sage, lemon zest, and egg.

 Stuff sausage mixture into prepared casings, compacting firmly.

 Prick any air pockets with a pin.
 (Store raw sausages in the refrigerator up to 3 days.
 Freeze up to 3 months.*)

 To serve, poach, braise, or fry the bangers.

 Pair with mashed potatoes and enjoy!